Fashion Photographer Constanza

 For those who don’t know you, tell us about yourself

 My name is Constanza but everyone calls me tata, I started to study photography from 15 years as a hobby and when I was 18 I decided to study it fully (right now I have 21).
 I was told that when one knows happiness cannot coexist without rebellion with sadness, that happens to me with photography, I feel that it is so my own that 90% of me has become so much that I spend most of the day thinking about what pictures I will make and I feel extremely blessed to be able to do what I love.

-How is the fashion in your country?
+How is fashion in your country?

-Although Venezuela is not such a fashion capital, the awareness of fashion in my country is growing a lot specially in the last years and that despite the situation of the country, I consider that in these times of crisis, artists have created very excellent things generating a wave of good photographers, make-up artists, models, stylists and Venezuelan costumes, of course, there are still things that are not accepted or even understood as “art” but little by little the consciousness is being opened up.
+Although Venezuela is not such a fashion capital, the awareness of fashion in my country is growing a lot especially in the last years and that despite the situation of the country, I consider that in these times of crisis, artists have created very excellent things generating a wave of good photographers, make-up artists, models, stylists, and Venezuelan costumes, of course, there are still things that are not accepted or even understood as “art” but little by little the consciousness is being opened up.

 How would you define beauty?

 Well that’s a difficult question, in general for me beauty doesn’t necessary has to be something physical but more self-love, if you love yourself how you really are the physical part is not that important, and you can express that self-confidence that makes you, who you are.
-Beauty in my work is more subjective because for some eyes you will always be beautiful and for others not so much, so it will always depends of the persons you work with.
+Beauty in my work is more subjective because for some eyes you will always be beautiful and for others not so much, so it will always depend on the persons you work with.

 Were you educated in photography, or are you self-taught?

 I Studied photography in “Roberto Mata photography workshop” school and I also studied cinema at the national school of cinema in Caracas.
 I am a very artistic person and even do I love photography I also like to paint.
 I always buy books that add more knowledge.
 I consider education to be very important.
 Knowledge is something that you can never take away.

 What camera do you use most of the time?